Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Experiment

-For Tiny-ImageNet dataset, we compare with the ResNet-34 \cite{he2016deep}.
-Both our AW-Net and the baseline ResNet-34 are trained with state-of-the-art adversarial training algorithm: MTARD \cite{Zhao2022Enhanced}, the setting is also consistent.
-We train the above models for 50 epochs, and the learning rate is divided by 25-th and 40-th epoch, and the batch size is 64. $\beta$ is set to 1 and $\tau$ is set to 5.
+Besides CIFAR-10 and CIFAR-100 datasets, we also verify our method on the Tiny-ImageNet, a subset of the well-known ImageNet.
+For the Tiny-ImageNet dataset, we compare it with ResNet-34 \cite{he2016deep} and ResNet-50 \cite{he2016deep}.
+In table 1 and Table 2, ResNet-50 shows the second best performance, and thus we select it as the main comparison model here.
+Both all the models are trained following MTARD \cite{Zhao2022Enhanced}.
+We train the above models for 50 epochs, and the learning rate is divided by 25-th and 40-th epochs.
+The batch size is 128 and $\tau$ is set to 5. $\beta$ of AW-Net is set to 3.

-The results on the Tiny-ImageNet are given in Table \ref{table:5}, showing that AW-Net can outperform ResNet-34 model when facing different attacks.
-Specifically, AW-Net improves W-Robust Acc by 4.49\% against FGSM attack and improves W-Robust Acc by 5.18\% against PGD$_{\scriptscriptstyle \rm{sat}}$ attack.
-The results show that AW-Net can achieve better performance with both accuracy and robustness, and is still effective in more challenging dataset.
+The results on the Tiny-ImageNet are given in Table \ref{table:5}, showing that AW-Net can outperform the ResNet-34 and ResNet-50 when facing different attacks.
+Specifically, compared to the best baseline models, AW-Net improves W-Robust Acc by 9.17\%, 1.96\%, 1.78\%, 0.55\%, and 0.28\% against FSGM, PGD$_{\scriptscriptstyle \rm{sat}}$, PGD$_{\scriptscriptstyle \rm{trades}}$, CW$_{\scriptscriptstyle \rm{\infty}}$, and AA attacks.
+The results show that AW-Net can achieve better performance and is still effective in a more challenging dataset.